 Of the countless challenges a manager will face, few will be as complex as a coworker’s suicide.
 Staff may feel bewildered, frightened, guilty, and sad.
 If the victim killed him/herself at your worksite, the emotional resonance of the tragedy can be overwhelming.
 When dealing with this profound trauma, your staff will look to you for guidance, reassurance, and leadership, even as you feel every bit as impacted by what happened, if not more.

 Sadly, the likelihood that you may confront such a tragedy is on the rise.
 According to the Bureau of Labor Statistics, workplace suicides increased by 62 percent in 2016, the highest rate since tracking began in 1992.
 Suicide is the tenth leading cause of death in the U.S. and white males accounted for seven out of every 10 suicides in 2016.
 Overdoses on the job from the non-medical use of drugs or alcohol have also increased by at least 25 percent since 2012.
-The repercussions of these rapidly growing losses is immeasurable, while the need for ample on-site support has become a workplace necessity.
+The repercussions of these rapidly growing losses are immeasurable, while the need for ample on-site support has become a workplace necessity.

 Joanne Harpel, president of Coping After Suicide, worked as a corporate attorney until her brother’s death by suicide more than 20 years ago.
 Since then, she has dedicated herself to educating others on bereavement and “postvention,” the constructive steps companies can take in the aftermath of a suicide.
 Over the course of a decade, she developed education and outreach programs for the American Foundation for Suicide Prevention, a nonprofit that raises awareness about mental health, funds research, and provides resources to those affected by suicide.